Updated April 12, 2020, with the latest IRS tax deadline extensions due to coronavirus

 Foreign bank accounts must be reported if they meet certain requirements.

 - Jul 15 – The FBAR deadline corresponds to the tax deadline.
 However, it has an automatic extension until October 15.
 FBAR is filed separately from the tax return but has the same due date as individual tax returns.

 - Oct 15 – Extended due date, FinCen grants an automatic extension to Oct 15.

 Depending on your former home state, you may have to file a state tax return.
 Please check any state you have to file in.
 Not all state tax calendars align with the federal 2020 tax deadlines.

 Check here for 2020 state tax deadlines updates due to COVID-19.

 Information is still evolving in this unprecedented year

 Please note that the situation is still evolving and new information becomes available that may impact the information provided above.
 We do our best to keep this post updated with the latest information but please don’t rely solely on what you read here or elsewhere on the internet.
 Talk to a qualified tax professional.

 Don’t wait until the last minute

-Get ready early for the next tax season to avoid penalties, interest and stress.
+Even though the IRS extended many tax deadlines in 2020 by 90 days, get ready early to avoid penalties, interest and stress.
 Many good expat tax accountants get incredibly busy in the weeks leading up to the deadlines.
 If you need help filing your expat tax return or business return, schedule a free consultation with us.